kyma-project/kyma/resources/istio-configuration/README.md

 The documentation here is for developers only, please follow the installation instructions from [istio.io](https://istio.io/docs/setup/install/istioctl/) for all other use cases.

-The Istio Configuration Helm chart consists of:

-- `istio-operator.yaml` file implementing Kyma-specific changes and configuration options
+The Istio Helm chart consists of the `istio-operator.yaml` file with tailored Istio with Kyma-specific changes and configuration options.
-- Mutual TLS (mTLS) configuration enabling mTLS cluster-wide in a STRICT mode
-- Istio monitoring configuration details

 By default, this chart installs the following Istio components: